laboratory10/auro_overview/README.md

 #### Section 2.2.4: Interfacing with C++ Device Drivers
 While C was chosen for the primary language of the source code, some C++ files can be found for special cases that wrap C++ library code in a C interface for use by the rest of AURO.
 For example, the TLM module includes `tlm_spi.cpp` which wraps functions from the SD and Radio libraries in a C interface.
 The GNC module has a similar situation with the file `gnc_i2c.cpp`.
 What is also noteworthy about these two cases is that each of these tasks is the only task allowed to communicate on the specified communications bus.
 The GNC task is the only one allowed to use the I2C (Inter-Integrated Circuit) bus which connects the flight computer to the Accelerometer, Magnetometer, Gyroscope, Altimeter, and GPS receiver.
 The TLM task is the only one allowed to use the SPI (serial Peripheral Interface) which connects the flight computer to the Radio and Micro SD storage.

 Also in the `/auro/auro_flight/src` directory with the various FSW modules are key files in use throughout all the modules.
 The `define.h` file contains values established with the define macro that are used throughout AURO.
 The `enums.h` file contains enumerated values and relevant dictionary info used for ground processing.
 This file has special formatting rules in place as it is used by the Ground System as a telemetry dictionary.
-A pair of symlinks to this file also allows the Arduino IDE to properly Base Station and Launch Station code to properly compile referencing the same enumerated values.
+A pair of symlinks to this file also allows the Arduino IDE to properly complie Base Station and Launch Station code by referencing the same enumerated values.
 The `globals.h` file contains extern declarations to global variables used throughout AURO.
 The variables themselves are declared and defined in the wake module.
-The `structs.h` file contains struct definitions used through AURO.
+The `structs.h` file contains struct definitions used throughout AURO.

 #### Section 2.2.5: Telemetry Types
 A key set of concepts that is important to understand for this project is how telemetry is organized.
 In fitting with the objectives of this project, data reported from AURO will look similar to how spacecraft telemetry is structured in industry.
 Messages sent from AURO to the ground can be one of two types: Event Telemetry (abbreviated to ETL) and Channelized Telemetry (abbreviated to CTL).
 ETLs can be thought of as a comprehensive system log.
 In the log, there are a number of entries with a timestamp that note the occurrence of a significant event.
 This is very similar to the Windows Event Viewer data, to give a parallel to non-spacecraft computing.
 Also like the Event Viewer, ETLs are each associated with a particular level to describe the type or criticality of the information they contain.
 At writing, possible ETL levels are RECORD, NOTICE, COMMAND, ALERT, CRITICAL, and LAUNCH.
 The `enums.h` file has more information about what each level means.
 In contrast to events, CTLs report specific values of interest at regular intervals that might change over time.
 An example would be a temperature sensor value.
 We want to be updated on what the latest readings look like and how it changes over time, but this information isn't necessarily associated with an event.

 #### Section 2.2.6: Coding Conventions and Standards
-A keen observer will see several patterns emerge while reviewing the AURO source code.
+After careful study, one will see several patterns emerge while reviewing the AURO source code.
 Some of the conventions have already been discussed, such as adding the '_' character to the start of a module name to indicate that it contains a FSW task.
 There are many more conventions to find that make the code easier to understand and extend.
 Some examples include:
 - Variables that start with the prefix 'PROTECTED_' can only safely be changed inside a FreeRTOS critical section.
 This prevents a task from being interrupted while the update of a global variable has started but not completed.
 Reading outside of a critical section is allowed.
-- Functions that are called by the CMD module when a FSW command is dispatched is called a 'command handler' and starts with the prefix 'command_'.
+- Functions that are called by the CMD module when a FSW command is dispatched are called 'command handlers' and starts with the prefix 'command_'.
 - There are strict formatting rules in place for the `enums.h` file to allow it to be used by the Ground System as a telemetry dictionary.
 This includes rules like requiring ETL text to be formatted with brackets where arguments are to be included and requiring enumeration type names to end with '_ENUM'.

 While those AURO-specific conventions are more aesthetic in nature, external standards are also in effect to make the code more reliable and fault tolerant.
 In 2009, NASA's Jet Propulsion Laboratory published the <a href=https://web.archive.org/web/20111015064908/http://lars-lab.jpl.nasa.gov/JPL_Coding_Standard_C.pdf>JPL Institutional Coding Standard for the C Programming Language</a>.
 As this standard aligns nicely with the objectives for this project, it was consulted extensively to improve AURO's FSW.